Skandharoots/MusicStore/README.md

 Marek Kopania

 ## Requirements
-You need Java 17 JDK to run the backend applications You need Node to run the frontend application
+You need Java 17 JDK and Maven to run the backend applications \
+You need Node to run the frontend application

 ## Local setup